Ultimate Guide to Scars from Pimples and Cystic Acne

 Cystic Acne and Nodules Cystic acne and nodules have certain similarities, according to the American Academy of Dermatology.
 Both forms of often painful acne are the result of pores that get blocked by dirt, oil, or other irritations.
 The difference is that cystic lesions contain pus, and are therefore softer than nodules, which are harder and don't break open.

 Whereas cysts from cystic acne contain pus that can often erupt and spill onto the skin, nodules remain firm and contained deeper beneath the surface of the skin.
 Each form of acne can damage layers of collagen as well as the fat stores in the skin's support system and cause scars.

-Pustules look like blisters, because they contain a yellow type of pus.
+Pustules look like blisters because they contain a yellow type of pus.
 Papules, on the other hand, are hard and firm to the touch.
 Follicles that continue to become more irritated can transform smaller pustules and papules into larger cysts and nodules.
-Groups of papules in close proximity to one another can make the skin feel rough, similar to sandpaper.
+Groups of papules near one another can make the skin feel rough, similar to sandpaper.

 Types of Acne Scars

 In general, there are four major categories of scars: rolling scars, boxcar scars, ice pick scars, and hypertrophic scars.